-Utica College has a list of reasons why a BSN is important in today’s delivery of care.
+Utica University has a list of reasons why a BSN is important in today’s delivery of care.
 At Utica, we want to equip nurses with autonomous practice for leadership positions and advanced practice roles.
 This helps them produce better outcomes and better respond and adapt to the continuing emergence of new information and technology impacting health care.

-If you are ready to take your career to the next level, request more information or call 315-732-2640 or toll-free 1-866-295-3106 to learn more about the online RN to BSN program at Utica College.
+If you are ready to take your career to the next level, request more information or call 315-732-2640 or toll-free 1-866-295-3106 to learn more about the online RN to BSN program at Utica University.